Skip to main content

 The Endocrinology of Wellness Challenges

-Many common are predicated on a predictable metabolic response.
+Many common wellness goals are predicated on a predictable metabolic response.
 When a hormonal condition is present, this predictability is lost.
 The endocrine system’s feedback loops, intricate circuits of communication between the brain and various glands, are recalibrated.
 Let’s explore two specific examples to illustrate this principle.

 Hypothyroidism a Case Study in Metabolic Deceleration